rm-dr/copper/README.md

 - [ ] Clean up permission model (make a lib)
 - [ ] Disable no-permission buttons in group tree (ui)

-## Other datasets
-- mysql + ?
-- object store?
-- No blobs at all (with fast db backend)
-- Each dataset has its own types?

 ## Hash blobs
 - integrity check?
 - deduplicate

-## Pipeline builder
-- an invalid pipeline should deserialize, but should not build
-- (gives user opportunity to fix errors)
-- [ ] Better type checking
-  - [ ] `string | null` types
-  - [ ] Catch as many errors as possible when building pipeline
-- [ ] Warnings (disconnected inputs)

 ## Read-only "views" into data?
 - allow other apps to use our db (jellyfin, syncthing, etc)